 If you rent your house from a private landlord in Gateshead, the council's role is to make sure that the house is of a decent standard - that it is fit, safe and comfortable.

-Find out about the general help, advice and support about your tenancy
+Help, advice and support about your tenancy.

 Privately Rented Property

 A private tenant usually receives an assured shorthold tenancy for six months.
 This is usually furnished, but can often be unfurnished.
 You should always check your tenancy agreement carefully as you may be responsible for payment of water rates or other charges.
 The Citizens Advice Bureau will be able to go through the agreement with you if you need advice before accepting the tenancy.

 Rent levels may be higher than council tenancy rents and you will be required to pay a bond to the landlord before they grant you the tenancy.

 You will be able to make an application for housing benefit to assist you with the rent payments depending upon your income.
 The Citizens Advice Bureau will be able to help you with this application if required.

 If you are renting privately, you have tenancy rights and your landlord has responsibility towards you as their tenant.
 Knowing the basics may help you keep your property.

 Before you move in you should try whenever possible to obtain a written tenancy agreement and a rent card.
 The landlord is not legally obliged to give you either, but there should be a good reason why the landlord is not providing them.

 If you do not share your property with the landlord, they are legally obliged to give you written and signed information about:-